In Which the Firstborn Come To, Melkor Gets His Comeuppance (For Now), and Elves Play Follow the Leader

 But for the most part they just camp out, awaiting instructions from Oromë on how the heck they’re supposed to cross the Great Sea.
 To which Oromë seems to say, “Umm, riiiight.”
 After all, when the three ambassadors Ingwë, Finwë, and Elwë first came this way, Oromë probably just tucked them all into one little skiff, no big deal.
 But this time he’s got two greats hosts of Elves standing by, and it’s not like the Firstborn have learned how to make ships yet.
 So Oromë is all, “Brb.”
 And off he goes to find a solution.
 He hadn’t thought this far ahead.

-Next time, in “Of Thingol and Melian,” we’ll see what it looks like when an Elf strays from the flock and gets snatched up by someone other than Melkor, and in “Of Eldamar and the Princes of the Edalië,” we’ll meet more Elf royals than you can shake a scepter at.
+In the next installment, we’ll see what it looks like when an Elf strays from the flock and gets snatched up by someone other than Melkor (“Of Thingol and Melian”), and we’ll meet more Elf royals than you can shake a scepter at (“Of Eldamar and the Princes of the Edalië”).